AudranDoublet/rtx_opr/README.md

 The interest of this implementation is the performance: Minecraft is a game where light sources can be counted by hundreds or thousands, and it would be unthinkable to throw so many rays.

-**Diffuse reflections** are implemented using Disney-Burley model.
-FIXME
+**Diffuse reflections** are implemented using  **Disney-Burley [1]** model, resulting in high quality results with simple textures, easily taking into account the roughness, metalness and specularity of a material.

-**Specular reflections** are implemented using a Microfacet-based BRDF.
-FIXME
+**Specular reflections** are implemented using a **Microfacet-based BRDF [2]**, describing a material surface realistically as many micro-facets that deviate the direction of the reflected light rays.

 **Refraction** step sends rays through transparents surfaces (glasses and water).
 This step isn't done through path tracing for performance reasons.
 A big flaw of this approach is that diffuse and specular lightning won't be seen behind a transparent surface, nevertheless it's still provides good results.